Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Human-plus-Algorithm vs. Algorithm-Only Counterfactuals

 \section{Human-plus-Algorithm vs. Algorithm-Only Counterfactuals}

-To what extent do human decision-makers contribute their independent expertise to improve upon algorithmic predictions?
-As machine learning decision supports become more widespread, so do questions about human experts' contributions to decisions, and when to defer to machine decisions.
+To what extent do human decision-makers contribute their independent expertise to improve upon algorithms?
+As machine learning decision supports become more widespread, so do questions about human experts' contributions to decisions, and when to automate.
 In this study, outcomes improved when workers were given access to an algorithm.
 Workers, however, did not target investigations toward children with higher algorithm risk scores, but instead used complementary information to target more effectively on other dimensions.
 Given how well the algorithm risk score predicts relevant outcomes (Appendix Figure \ref{fig:toolvalidation}), it is reasonable to ask: Could outcomes have improved \textit{even more} if workers had based decisions more closely on the algorithm risk score?
 And would there have been implications for equity?

 In this section, we conduct two innovative counterfactual exercises to estimate the impact of deferring to an algorithm to make decisions.
 We assess whether child harm and equity would have improved under (i) investigation decisions determined solely by algorithm predictions, and (ii) marginal increased reliance on algorithm predictions.
 This methodology can be applied in other experimental settings to assess whether users underutilize algorithmic information.
 Parts of the methodology can also be applied to study hypothetical, alternative decision rules beyond the implemented algorithm.